'Southern Charm' Recap: Still, Not Much Kathryn

 Also attending the party was 19 year old Eliza Limestone, “friend” of the Southern Charm cast, who mentioned that her family also has a bridge.
 Huh, okay.
 Landon mentioned that at least she is a good swimmer just in case she needed to jump off the boat, and swim for it.
 At one point of another, it felt like several attendees weighed their swimming options.

 Perhaps one of the more amusing moments aboard the Southern Charm Shep Rose birthday booze cruise was Cameran giving Shep the heavy sell about Chelsea, pointing out Thomas, and asking if that’s how Shep wants to be at 54.
 But in a mini-plot, Chelsea and Austen seem to have a bit more chemistry than Chelsea and Shep.
 But Cameran wants Shep to up his game, and put a bit more feeling into wooing her friend Chelsea.
-Ah, another Southern Charm love triangle
+Ah, another Southern Charm love triangle.

 After the crazy season premier last night, @naomie_olindo and I are staying in tonight with @colonel_gizmo for a laid back dinner. @Hellofresh makes life so much easier cutting out the grocery store and creating all these fun, delicious recipes new each week for us to cook.
 You all can always use my code "Craig30" for $30 off your first week at hellofresh.com #ad #hellofreshpics #getcooking #southerncharm

-But it was hard not to notice that in the first episode of Southern Charm, season 4, the talk was all about Kathryn, “refusing” to take a drug test, knowing she would fail.
+But it was hard not to notice that in the first episode of Southern Charm, Season 4, the talk was all about Kathryn, “refusing” to take a drug test, knowing she would fail.
 Well, the negative (untrue) buzz got far more traction than the positive, that Kathryn had passed her test, and had visitation with Kensie and Saint reinstated.
 Thomas knew it at the polo event, yet it wasn’t even mentioned on this episode of Southern Charm.

 But once again, it seems that there are dark clouds brewing in the Southern Charm previews, as it seems that Shep protests a bit too much about not caring about Austen and Chelsea, because a chat about “bro code” will take place next week.
 Also next week, is perhaps the most awkward conversation ever on Southern Charm, as Thomas Ravenel seeks advice from Whitney, because Ravenel’s mojo is lost.
 Once upon a time, according to Thomas, just walking into a bar in the right pants (obviously not the white ones) was a game-changer, and everyone in the place would swoon.